What is a Bible study?

-[Step 5: Compose "Simple yet Succulent" Questions] There are two types of question: observation questions and significance questions.
-Observation questions have answers that are gettable from the text.
+[Step 5: Compose “Simple yet Succulent” Questions] There are two types of question: observation questions and significance questions.
+Observation questions have answers that are gettable-from-the-text.
 They could be described as “eyes down” questions.
 For example, an observation question in a study on Mark 9:1-14 (the transfiguration) would be: “What three extraordinary things happen in this passage?”
-A question like that forces the eyes downwards.
+A question like that forces the eyes down towards the page.
 Significance questions deal with issues raised by the text, and could be termed “eyes up” questions.
 One useful exercise, when writing study questions, is to put (O) or (S) after each question.
 A good rule of thumb is that there should be more (O) questions than (S) questions overall, because there’s always a lot of information to take in from the passage.
 Remember that the objective is for people to gather honey from the hive themselves, rather than receiving a pot of honey from the study leader.
 That process depends on (O) questions.
 We want to give people enough work to do themselves that they experience the joy of gaining understanding through their own God-facilitated reflection on the text.
 So, to use a different image, our questions should be like sheepdogs herding sheep into a pen.
 Sheepdogs prevent sheep from wandering off-track.
-Yet they don’t pick the sheep up and throw them into the pen, they try to get the sheep to do the work of getting into the pen themselves.
-In a similar way our questions should be clear and precise so that people don’t wander away from the main points of the text, and yet the questions shouldn’t make it so obvious what the desired answer is that people don’t need to think for themselves.
+Yet they don’t pick the sheep up and throw them into the pen, they try to get the sheep to do the work of getting into the pen by themselves.
+In a similar way our questions should be purposeful so that people don’t wander away from the main points of the text, and yet the questions shouldn’t make it so obvious what the desired answer is that people don’t need to think for themselves.
 For further advice on composing succulent questions, i.e. questions that are juicy enough to make everyone want to answer them, see the next section.

 Whenever I ask a question, tumbleweed drifts across the room.
 What’s gone wrong?